danialnoaein/nextjs-course/docs/intro.md

 sidebar_position: 1
 ---

-# NextJS Crash Course
+# Next.js Crash Course

-This a crash course for learn NextJS to build single page applications with a complete client side framework.
+This a crash course for learn Next.js to build single page applications with a complete client side framework.

 ## Topics

 ### Why?

-This topic reviews why NextJS invented and it solved what problems.
+This topic reviews why Next.js invented and it solved what problems.

 - Brief History of SPAs
 - Reasons for creation of React
 - Issues with React
-- Introduction to NextJS
+- Introduction to Next.js
-- How NextJS works
+- How Next.js works

 ### What?

-Here reviews what NextJS provides to solve react problems to be a complete framework.
+Here reviews what Next.js provides to solve react problems to be a complete framework.

 - Folder Structure
 - Rounting